Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 # Auto-WCEBleedGen Challenge-2023
 ## Automatic Detection and Classification of Bleeding and Non-Bleeding frames in Wireless Capsule Endoscopy

-We showcase our solution and subsequent progress for the [Auto-WCEBleedGen Challenge](https://misahub.in/CVIP/challenge.html) to create, test, and evaluate cutting-edge Artificial Intelligence (AI) models for automatically detecting and classifying bleeding and non-bleeding frames extracted from Wireless Capsule Endoscopy (WCE) videos.
+We showcase our solution and subsequent progress for the [Auto-WCEBleedGen Challenge](https://misahub.in/CVIP/challenge.html) to create, test, and evaluate cutting-edge Artificial Intelligence (AI) models for automatically detecting and classifying bleeding/non-bleeding frames extracted from Wireless Capsule Endoscopy (WCE) videos.
 Our project uses the dataset created by the Auto-WCEBleedGen Challenge organizers.
 The training dataset encompasses various gastrointestinal bleeding scenarios, accompanied by medically validated binary masks and bounding boxes.
-Our objective is to facilitate comparisons with existing methods and enhance the interpretability and reproducibility of automated systems in bleeding detection using WCE data.
+Our objective is to facilitate comparisons with existing methods and enhance the interpretability and reproducibility of automated systems for bleeding detection using WCE data.

 ### Contents
 * [Team members](https://github.com/NPCalicut/Blood/blob/Raghul_branch_1/README.md#team-members)